superkojiman/CTF-Events/December2016/Guidelines.md

    * If you are using the Wi-Fi, you should not send any personal or sensitive information to any sites.
 3. Challenges are designed to have logical solutions.
    * If you find yourself attempting a bruteforce or dictionary attack, you are likely not on the right track.
+4. Do not share any flags with other teams.
-4. Be kind to your fellow participants.
+5. Be kind to your fellow participants.
 Everyone is here to have fun!